top of page

 Who We Are

-Boy Scout Troop 124 is located in Raymore, Missouri which is part of the Spirit Trail District under the Heart of America Council of Boy Scouts of America.
+Scout Troop 124 is located in Raymore, Missouri which is part of the Spirit Trail District under the Heart of America Council of Scouting BSA.
 The unit attracts Scouts from communities throughout the Kansas City metropolitan area by providing an active, boy-led program where youth have fun and build useful life skills.

 James Montigny - Scoutmaster